racquad/nodejs-code-challenge/README.md

 You can use your own tool (Postman, Insomnia etc) to call your API from your local computer once it's alive and running.

+This repository is public but not open for merge requests.
+You should clone it and send back your own repository.

 ## Setup

 This is a boilerplate you can start with.
 Just clone in your own machine and install the dependencies: